Binance vs. Bitget: Which is Better In 2026?

 AppiOS / Android

-Fees: tie in spot, Binance advantage due to liquidity
+Commissions: Tie in spot, Binance advantage due to liquidity

-In spot trading, both exchanges start with a very competitive base commission: 0,10% maker / 0,10% takerOn paper, there is no direct difference for a retail user operating at the standard level.
+In spot trading, both exchanges start from a very competitive base commission: 0.10 % maker / 0.10 % taker.
+On paper, there is no direct difference for a retail user operating at the standard level.

-Exchange Maker fees Taker fees cryptos Payment methods
+Exchange Maker fees Taker fees Cryptos Payment Methods

 0.10% 0.10% 727

-Liquidity: Binance is still ahead
+Liquidity: Binance remains ahead

-This directly affects the actual cost.
-In small transactions, the difference may go unnoticed, but for medium or large transactions, Binance usually offers less slippage and tighter spreadsFor scalping, algorithmic trading, or frequent position rotation, this advantage outweighs the visible commission.
+This directly affects the real cost.
+In small operations, the difference may go unnoticed, but in medium or large tickets, Binance usually offers less slippage and tighter spreads.
+For scalping, algorithmic trading, or frequent position rotation, this advantage outweighs the visible commission.

 Bitget competes well, especially in futures and copy trading, but Binance remains stronger as a market infrastructure.

-Bitget has built much of its reputation around the perpetual futures and copy tradingThe platform allows trading derivatives on BTC, ETH and numerous altcoins, with configurable leverage, visible risk metrics and a highly integrated copy trading system.
+Bitget has built much of its reputation around the Perpetual futures and copy trading.
+The platform allows trading derivatives on BTC, ETH, and numerous altcoins, with configurable leverage, visible risk metrics, and a highly integrated copy trading system.

-Cryptocurrencies available: Bitget offers more assets
+Available cryptocurrencies: Bitget offers more assets

-According to Exchange Selector data, Bitget lists 727 cryptocurrencies compared to 631 on BinanceThis gives it an advantage in the raw number of available assets, especially for users looking for altcoins, lower capitalization tokens, or more specific markets.
+According to Exchange Selector data, Bitget lists 727 cryptocurrencies compared to 631 on Binance.
+This gives it an advantage in raw number of available assets, especially for users looking for altcoins, lower-cap tokens, or more niche markets.

 Our assessment